premierutility/fulcrum-fusion/README.md

 Then fill in the file with your Google username, password, and [API token](https://cloud.google.com/console).

-Note: If you have Google's 2-step verification endabled, you will need to [generate an application-specific password](https://accounts.google.com/b/0/IssuedAuthSubTokens).
+Note: If you have Google's 2-step verification enabled, you will need to [generate an application-specific password](https://accounts.google.com/b/0/IssuedAuthSubTokens).

 ### Run